An introduction to the History of India ( essay)

 In the 1989 elections, although Rajiv Gandhi and Congress won more seats in the 1989 elections than any other single party, he was unable to form a government with a clear majority.
-The Janata Dal, a union of opposition parties, was able to form a government with the help of the Hindu-nationalist Bharatiya Janata Party (BJP) on the right and the communists on the left.
+The Janata Dal, a union of opposition parties, was able to create a government with the help of the Hindu-nationalist Bharatiya Janata Party (BJP) on the right and the communists on the left.
 This loose coalition collapsed in November 1990, and the government was controlled for a short period by a breakaway Janata Dal group supported by Congress (I), with Chandra Shekhar as Prime Minister.
 That alliance also collapsed, resulting in national elections in June 1991.

 On May 27, 1991, while campaigning in Tamil Nadu on behalf of Congress (I), Rajiv Gandhi was assassinated, apparently by Tamil extremists from Sri Lanka.
 In the elections, Congress (I) won 213 parliamentary seats and put together a coalition, returning to power under the leadership of P.V.
 Narasimha Rao.
 This Congress-led government, which served a full 5-year term, initiated a gradual process of economic liberalization and reform, which has opened the Indian economy to global trade and investment.
 India’s domestic politics also took new shape, as traditional alignments by caste, creed, and ethnicity gave way to a plethora of small, regionally based political parties.

 The final months of the Rao-led government in the spring of 1996 were marred by several major political corruption scandals, which contributed to the worst electoral performance by the Congress Party in its history.
 The Hindu-nationalist Bharatiya Janata Party (BJP) emerged from the May 1996 national elections as the single-largest party in the Lok Sabha but without enough strength to prove a majority on the floor of that Parliament.
 Under Prime Minister Atal Bihari Vajpayee, the BJP coalition lasted in power 13 days.
-With all political parties wishing to avoid another round of elections, a 14-party coalition led by the Janata Dal emerged to form a government known as the United Front, under the former Chief Minister of Karnataka, H.D.
+With all political parties wishing to avoid another round of elections, a 14-party alliance led by the Janata Dal emerged to form a government known as the United Front, under the former Chief Minister of Karnataka, H.D.
 Deve Gowda.
 His government lasted less than a year, as the leader of the Congress Party withdrew his support in March 1997.
 Inder Kumar Gujral replaced Deve Gowda as the consensus choice for Prime Minister of a 16-party United Front coalition.